 null

-How to Grow a Christmas Cactus
+How to Grow and Care for Christmas Cacti

 Looking for a plant that will bloom while others sleep?
 You've come to the right place.

-• Grow in indirect light.
+• Grow in bright, indirect light.

 • Plant your Christmas cactus in Miracle-Gro® Cactus, Palm & Citrus Potting Mix.

-• Water when the top 1 to 2 inches of soil are dry.
+• Water when the top 1 to 2 inches of soil are dry, and increase humidity around the plant.

 • Prune after blooming for the best shape.